1. Overview

 fetchRegistry: false

-Here we're configuring an application port – 8761 is the default one for Eureka servers.
-We are telling the built-in Eureka Client not to register with ‘itself' because our application should be acting as a server.
+Here we’re configuring an application port; the default one for Eureka servers is 8761.
+We’re telling the built-in Eureka Client not to register with itself because our application should be acting as a server.

-Now we'll point our browser to http://localhost:8761 to view the Eureka dashboard, where we will later inspecting the registered instances.
+Now we’ll point our browser to http://localhost:8761 to view the Eureka dashboard, where we’ll later inspect the registered instances.

-At the moment, we see basic indicators such as status and health indicators.
+At the moment, we can see basic indicators, such as status and health indicators:

 3. Eureka Client

-For a @SpringBootApplication to be discovery-aware, we've to include some Spring Discovery Client (for example spring-cloud-starter-netflix-eureka-client) into our classpath.
+For a @SpringBootApplication to be discovery-aware, we have to include a Spring Discovery Client (for example, spring-cloud-starter-netflix-eureka-client) into our classpath.

 The latter tells Spring Boot to use Spring Netflix Eureka for service discovery explicitly.
 To fill our client application with some sample-life, we’ll also include the spring-boot-starter-web package in the pom.xml and implement a REST controller.